Brad Arthur: Parramatta Eels

 At the end of the 2020 regular season, Arthur guided Parramatta to a third-placed finish on the table.
 It was the club's highest place on the table since the Parramatta Minor Premiership team of 2005.

 In the 2020 finals series, Parramatta would once again be eliminated in consecutive weeks.
-They lost to Melbourne in week one of the finals 36-24 after being up 12-0 early on in the game.
-The following week they lost to South Sydney in the elimination final 38-24 after being up 18–8 at half-time.
+They lost to Melbourne in week one of the finals 36–24 after being up 12–0 early on in the game.
+The following week they lost to South Sydney in the elimination final 38–24 after being up 18–8 at half-time.
 Arthur also set an unwanted coaching record, becoming the first head coach in 112 seasons of the game to coach a side for seven consecutive years and fail to make at least one preliminary final.

 In the 2021 NRL season, Arthur guided Parramatta to a sixth placed finish on the table.
-The club made the second week of the finals but were once again eliminated from the competition at that stage losing 8-6 against Penrith.
+The club made the second week of the finals but were once again eliminated from the competition at that stage losing 8–6 against Penrith.
 On 8 October 2021, Arthur re-signed with Parramatta until the end of 2024.

 In the 2022 NRL season, Arthur guided Parramatta to fourth place on the table which meant they qualified for the finals.
 Parramatta would lose in the opening week of the finals against Penrith before defeating Canberra the following week to book the club a place in the preliminary finals for the first time since 2009.
 Parramatta would go on to upset North Queensland in Townsville to reach the 2022 NRL Grand Final.
-After going into half time at 18-0 down, Parramatta would lose the final 28-12.
+After going into half time at 18–0 down, Parramatta would lose the final 28–12.

 On 15 March 2023, Arthur signed a two-year contract extension to remain as Parramatta head coach until the end of the 2025 NRL season.

+At the conclusion of the 2023 NRL season, Parramatta finished in 10th place, missing the finals by two competition points.

+On 20 May 2024, the Parramatta Eels announced that they had parted ways with Arthur after more than a decade as coach following the clubs 48-16 loss against Melbourne at Magic Round, the club had released in their statement that the assistant coach Trent Barrett would assume coaching duties for the rest of the season.
+Parramatta were currently 14th on the table with only three wins at the time of Arthur's termination.
+The sacking also occurred one day before Arthur's 50th birthday.